THE DIG CHECKLIST FOR INCLUSIVE, HIGH-QUALITY CHILDREN’S MEDIA

 A diverse team of creators, designers and developers with an array life experiences may design and develop a broader assortment of content that feature a variety of perspectives, characters, and settings.

 - Who are the members of the creative team?
-Who is the author, illustrator, developer?
+Who is the author, illustrator, developer, educational or cultural consultant?

 - Is information about the creators easily accessible?